CKRancher/rancher/README.md

+# Custom alerts using Prometheus queries

+## Introduction

+[**Prometheus**](https://prometheus.io) is an open-source system for monitoring and alerting originally developed by Soundcloud.
+It moved to CNCF in 2016 becoming one of the most popular projects after Kubernetes.
+It it used to monitor from an entire Linux server, to a stand-alone webserver, a database service or a single process.
+In Prometheus terminology the things it monitors are called **Targets**.
+Each unit of a target is called **a metric**.
+It scrapes targets at a set interval to collect metrics and stores them in a **time-series database**.
+Metrics about targets can be queried using [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) query language.

+In this article we will show a step-by-step setup guide on how to:
+- install Prometheus Operator in order to monitor/alert based on custom events.
+- configure custom rules, which will fire alerts when conditions are met.
+- integrate Alertmanager in order to  handle these alerts sent by client applications (Prometheus server in this case).
+- integrate Alertmanager with a mail account where notifications will be sent to.

+It takes care of deduplicating, grouping, and routing them to the correct receiver integration such as email, PagerDuty, or OpsGenie.
+It also takes care of silencing and inhibition of alerts.
+**Understanding Prometheus and its abstractions**

 We will need a VM (can be the same with the one hosting our Rancher instance) with `Google Cloud SDK` and `kubelet` installed.
 Make sure that gcloud has access to the Cloud Platform with Google user credentials (`gcloud init` and `gcloud auth login`).
 As soon as cluster is deployed, we can check basic kubectl commands.